Estimated reading time: 6 minutes

 A. Yes.
 I welcome questions because they help me improve the course.
 Its best to use the course Q&A area for this.

-I look forward to seeing you inside!
+I look forward to having you as my student!

 These links to my other GIS for Beginners courses may interest you too…